 Step 2: Line Container With Foil

 If you only have a few tarnished silverware or pieces to clean, you should use a glass dish or an aluminium pan large enough to fit the items.
 You can even use a plastic container if it’s a suitable size.
-On the other hand, if you’re cleaning a large number of silver items or large silver pieces, you should use the sink.
+On the other hand, if you’re cleaning many silver items or large silver pieces, you should use the sink.
 Whichever vessel you go for, you should line it with aluminium foil, shiny side up.
 Just make sure to cover the entire surface, including the edges.
-In larger containers, you can overlap several foil sheets if you need to.
+You can overlap several foil sheets in larger containers if you need to.

-If you’re using a small container, bring one cup of water to a boil.
-If you’re going to use the sink, boil enough water to submerge the tarnished silver.
+Bring one cup of water to a boil if you use a small container.
+If you use the sink, boil enough water to submerge the tarnished silver.
 Then, pour the boiling water into the cleaning vessel.
-Next, for every cup of water, add about 1 tbsp of baking soda and 1 tbsp of sea salt.
-Some people add 1/2 a cup of white vinegar to create a more acidic solution.
-Stir the mixture through, making sure that the baking soda and salt dissolve completely.
+Next, add about 1 tbsp of baking soda and 1 tbsp of sea salt for every cup of water.
+Some add 1/2 a cup of white vinegar to create a more acidic solution.
+Stir the mixture, ensuring the baking soda and salt dissolve completely.

-It’s now time for the main attraction: the silver.
+It’s now time for the main attraction:cleaning the silver.
 Place the tarnished silver pieces in the cleaning solution container, pushing them down with tongs so that the silver touches the aluminium foil.
-Make sure that all of the pieces have enough space and don’t overlap.
+Make sure that all pieces have enough space and don’t overlap.
 Immediately, you’ll notice some bubbling and fizzing, indicating that all of the elements are reacting to one another.
-When you put the silver pieces in the container, galvanic corrosion will happen.
-It’s a chemical action that occurs when dissimilar metals are mixed together in an electrolyte with a small amount of acid.
+Galvanic corrosion will happen when you put the silver pieces in the container.
+It’s a chemical action when dissimilar metals are mixed with a small amount of acid in an electrolyte.

 Step 5: Rinse Silver Pieces